 When we discover our weakness as a result of walking in humility, we can do one of two things: We can either succumb to our powerlessness or trust God to work in our life regardless of our shortcomings.

-4. HUMILITY DOESN’T DENY STRENGTHS, RATHER IT USES THEM TO SERVE.
+4. HUMBLENESS DOESN’T DENY STRENGTHS, RATHER IT USES THEM TO SERVE.

 God made us special.
 We each come equipped with not only weaknesses, but also strengths.
 We shouldn’t brag about our strengths, but we mustn’t pass them over either.
 Instead, we should recognize our strengths and use them.